tomclegg/hwy3/README.md

 (an average of 15767 bytes per second).
 No errors were encountered ("").

+### Other Options

+For a complete list of command line options:

+    hwy3 -help

 ### TODO

-In mp3 mode, avoid bit reservoir corruption by returning a logical frame in each read, rather than a physical frame.
+In mp3 mode, avoid bit reservoir corruption on slow clients that miss frames, by returning a logical frame rather than a physical frame in each read.

 ### License